WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 * `rails g controller controller_name` - create a controller
 * `rails g model model_name` - create a model

-We will touch on actual usage of both of these later.
+We will touch on actual usage of both of these.

 More info: [Rails guides - command-line tools](http://guides.rubyonrails.org/command_line.html#rails-generate)